What's the best tablet?

 In most cases, apps are made available on Android as well as iPads, but not always.
 Android tablets can be cheaper than iPads, but there are some Samsung models which cost the same or are more expensive.
 Windows tablets come in both cheap and expensive guises, but although Windows is the 'worst' of the tablet operating systems, it has the advantage of being able to run the same programs you use on your laptop or PC - not just finger-friendly tablet apps.
 The latest version of Android is Android 7.0 Nougat.

-There's also a fourth option: Amazon's Fire tablets.
+The fourth option is Amazon's Fire tablets.
 These are based on Android but are locked into Amazon's system: you won't find any Google services or apps on them.

 Best tablets reviews: What do you want a tablet for?